shumengliu/markdown-cv/index.md

 ### Lynx Bank
 - *A realistic-looking mock banking system aimed at deterring scammers.*
+- &bull; Full CRUD operations enabled through RESTful API.
-- &bull; The system includes a CMS GUI with full CRUD operations.
+- &bull; The system includes a CMS with filtering and sorting capabilities on the GUI.
 - &bull; Designed and implemented the random transaction generator module with full unit testing coverage.
-- &bull; Improved the presentation of pages on account information to make the system look genuine.
 - &bull; The workflow followed agile principles and used Kanban board as the primary task allocation tool.
 - Tech stack: Ruby on Rails, MySQL and Bootstrap.